Visalia Electric Railroad

-The Visalia Electric Railroad, a wholly owned subsidiary of the Southern Pacific Railroad (SP), began as an electric interurban railroad in Tulare County, in the U.S. State of California.
-The railroad was incorporated on 22 April 1904.
+The Visalia Electric Railroad, a wholly owned subsidiary of the Southern Pacific Railroad (SP), began as an electric interurban railroad in Tulare County, California, United States.
+The railroad was incorporated on April 22, 1904.
 Passenger service was discontinued in 1924, and the electrification was removed in 1944.
 Subsequent operation was by diesel locomotive.
 The railroad was closed in 1992.

 The Visalia Electric used the unusual choice of 15 Hz AC at 3,300 Volts carried by overhead wire, with pantographs on the cars for pickup.
-Parent SP intended this as a testbed for main line, long distance electrification of its own lines in the area, a project that never came to fruition.
-For a short time in 1950-1951 the Visalia Electric briefly interchanged with the ATSF due to the bridge over the Kaweah River being washed out.
+Parent SP intended this as a test bed for main line, long distance electrification of its own lines in the area, a project that never came to fruition.
+For a short time in 1950–1951 the Visalia Electric briefly interchanged with the ATSF due to the bridge over the Kaweah River being washed out.
 The ATSF was seen by the SP as a rival, so for most of the life of the Visalia Electric only interchanged with its parent SP.

 Origin

 The Central Pacific line coming south from Fresno reached Goshen in the summer of 1872.
-In response, The Visalia Railroad Company was incorporated 19 May 1874 and a seven-mile spur from Goshen was completed 14 August 1874.
+In response, The Visalia Railroad Company was incorporated May 19, 1874 and a seven-mile spur from Goshen was completed August 14, 1874.
 In 1899 the spur was leased to the Southern Pacific Railroad.
-By 29 November 1898 the rails had been extended southeastward from Visalia to Southern Pacific's East Side Line at Exeter, a distance of ten miles.
+By November 29, 1898 the rails had been extended southeastward from Visalia to Southern Pacific's East Side Line at Exeter, a distance of ten miles.